 In addition to answering “What’s the weather report today?” this technology has the potential to eradicate the figurative disease that infects data—human error.
 Consider the automated processes that can bolster the capabilities of many industries; helping to create the speedy, personalized experiences that consumers crave.

-Blockchain has the potential to produce a tidal wave of business process changes in the next 5-10 years.
+Blockchain has the potential to produce a tidal wave of business process changes in the next five-ten years.
 Data is replicated, shared, and synchronized across a distributed ledger and is resilient to a technological or organizational failure.
 In a supply chain, blockchain delivers significant opportunity for enhanced security and operational efficiencies, whereby many manual business processes are eliminated.

 We are at a critical juncture in blockchain’s development.
 To effectively scale to meet the demands of supply chain business processes, industry trading partners need to come together and collaborate to move adoption forward.
 As not all companies will select the same technology partners, industry will need to align on standardized identifiers and data sharing structures to ensure compatibility, speed, and efficiency.

 Ultimately, the most cutting-edge CIOs know the time is now to decide to be at the forefront of these transformational technologies.
 Through improved industry collaboration, companies will find they already have laid the solid groundwork to reach new heights.